 It is much more difficult to change a child custody order that is already in place than it is to establish child custody to begin with.
 To establish custody at the beginning of a divorce, paternity or other custody case, the parties must show only what is in the child's best interests.
 To later change custody, the parent who's asking for the change must show that there has been a material change in circumstances related to custody, so as to give the judge the authority to reopen a case and decide whether to make any changes.
 This is usually a very difficult task.
 We can help you decide whether your case meets the court's tough standards, and design a strategy that works towards achieving your goals and takes care of your family.

 Child custody orders are so tough to change that they are almost always permanent.
 Make sure that you hire an attorney who can protect you and your family right from the beginning.
 Rhoads & Armstrong can help.
-Please call 479-254-0135 for a free consultation or connect with us via our online contact form.
+Please call 479-254-0135 for a confidential consultation or connect with us via our online contact form.